charlenelyu/pro-mern-stack/README.md

       - change `Contents.jsx` to generate `<Route>` components from `routes.js`).
   - We still need to replace the call to `About.fetchData()` with something more generic.
     - To do that, we need to use a function called `matchPath()` to determine which of the components would match the current URL that is passed in via the request object in `render.jsx`.
+- Data Fetcher with Parameters
+  - In this section, we’ll make the `IssueEdit` component render from the server with the data that it requires prepopulated.
+    - Separate the data fetcher into a static method as we had done in the `About` component.
+This method relies on the ID of the issue to fetch the data.
+    - In the constructor, check if there is any initial data and use that to initialize the state variable `issue`.
+Set the state variable to `null` to indicate that it was not preloaded from the server.
+Delete the data from the store once we’ve consumed it.
+    - In the `componentDidMount()` method, look for the presence of the state variable.
+If it is not `null`, it means that it was rendered from the server.
+If it’s `null`, it means that the user navigated to this component in the browser from a different page.
+In this case, we can load the data using `fetchData()`.
+    - In the `loadData()` method, replace the original call to `graphQLfetch()` with a call to `fetchData()`.
+    - In the render() method, return `null` if the issue state variable is `null`.
+  - In `render.jsx`, pass in the `match` parameter at the time of server rendering.
+  - In `template.js`, replace `JSON.stringify()` with the serialize function.

 ### troubleshooting